dajesusmodz/m7-plugin-streamian/README.md

 **Features:**

-* Scrapes from YTS, 1337x, Internet Archive. - EZTV Coming Soon.
+* Scrapes from YTS, 1337x, Internet Archive & EZTV.
 * Save Your Favorite Shows, Movies & Episodes to Your Library!
 * Filter Out H.265 Videos!
 (For Playstation 3)
 * Automatically Grabs the Best Link! - Adjust Search Time in Settings.